 Typically the item that is not discussed or thought about is funeral expenses.
 This is a major unexpected cost to place on family members and loved ones.

-Fortunately, this is where final expense insurance can be an extremely financially responsible way to pay for these inevitable costs.
+Fortunately, this is where final expense insurance for seniors can be an extremely financially responsible way to pay for these inevitable costs.

 11 Answers To South Carolina Final Expense Insurance FAQs